Skip to content

 Returns:

-Formatted variant name, or SKU if no name available
+Formatted variant name, or SKU if no parent name available.

 Example: